microsoft/vscode-webview-ui-toolkit/src/react/README.md

 }
 ```

-### Some component attributes must use enums at this time
+### Some component attributes must use enums (for now)

-At this time there is a slightly less convenient way of needing to define a handful of component attributes with enums instead of string values.
+At this time, there is a slightly less convenient way of needing to define a handful of component attributes with enums instead of string values.
 There is an [upstream issue](https://github.com/microsoft/fast/issues/5494) open with the goal of addressing this.
 However, for the time being, if you use any of the following component attributes you will need to import an enum to use them.

 - Data grid `cell-type` attr ==> import `DataGridCellTypes` enum
 - Data grid `row-type` attr ==> import `DataGridRowTypes` enum